Lutjanus rivulatus: Distribution and habitat

 Lutjanus rivulatus has a wide Indo-Pacific range.
 It occurs from the eastern African coast between the southern Red Sea and South Africa eastwards into the Pacific Ocean as far as Tahiti and the Austral Islands, north to Japan and south to Australia.
 In Australian waters this species is found from Port Hedland and the offshore reefs in Western Australia, the Ashmore Reef in the Timor Sea and eastwards and southwards to northern New South Wales, it is also found in the Coral Sea and at Christmas Island.
 It is found at depths between 1.5 and 100 m and is associated with reefs, the adults being found on deep, coastal slopes and the juveniles on flats with algal growths, frequently close to freshwater discharges.

 Biology

 Lutjanus rivulatus may be found as solitary individuals or in small aggregations of 15-20 fishes.
 Like other snappers this species is predatory, feeding on fishes, cephalopods and benthic crustaceans. sexual maturity is normally attained when the fish are around 50 cm in length, although sexually mature individuals have been measured at 37 cm.
 They do form aggregations for spawning.
 This is a wary fish despite its large size.

 Fisheries

 Lutjanus rivulatus is considered to be an excellent fish for eating, although the consumption of its flesh has been linked to cases of ciguatera.
-Itis an important species for artisanal fisheries throughout its range and is caught using handlines, traps and gillnets, it is infrequently trawled.
+It is an important species for artisanal fisheries throughout its range and is caught using handlines, traps and gillnets, it is infrequently trawled.
 It is also found in the Hong Kong live fish trade and is grown b in aquaculture in southeastern Asia.